 Disclaimer: This post is not sponsored in any way.
 All opinions are my own.

 Here’s a bulk purchase you may not have considered…toilet paper.
-While I would love to get the whole family on board with the bidet attachment and family cloth, they just aren’t there yet.
-We have eliminated paper towels, but toilet paper is a bridge too far.
+While I would love to get the whole family on board with using family cloth in addition to our Hello Tushy bidet attachment, they just aren’t there yet.
+We have eliminated paper towels, but toilet paper is a bridge too far…for now.

 What We Buy